theemadnes/crustymonolith-01/setup.md

 - note that each model subclasses `models.model`
 - relationships are defined between models using `ForeignKey`

+Mapping an app to a given project means updating the project `settings.py` to reference the new app.

 Create a migration the new models: `python manage.py makemigrations polls`